The Fearless Mother’s Heart and Hope

 Jul 31, 2015

-God created men and women in his image — equal in value and complementary in roles.
-And these roles are integral to God’s timeless good design for humanity.
+God created men and women in his image — equal in value and complementary in roles, which are integral to God’s good design for humanity.

 The Joy of Christian Manhood and Womanhood